MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-animate-widget.rst

 .. code-block:: Java

 	@Override
-	public boolean tick(long currentTimeMillis) {
+	public boolean tick(long platformTimeMillis) {
 		// update widget state
-		this.elapsedTime = currentTimeMillis - this.startTime;
+		this.elapsedTime = platformTimeMillis - this.startTime;
 		// request new render
 		requestRender();
 		// return whether to continue or to stop the animation